How to Make Your Own Citrus Cleaner at Home

 Gather Your Ingredients

-To make your own citrus cleaner, you’ll only need a few simple household items:
+To make your own natural citrus cleaner, you’ll need:

 • Peels from oranges, lemons, limes, or grapefruits